unepwcmc/BlueCarbonMobile/README.md

     <script src="http://localhost:8080/target/target-script-min.js"></script>

-Then simply hit http://localhost:8080/client/ to access the remote debugger
+Then simply hit http://localhost:8080/client/ to access the remote inspector.

+## Getting error stacks
+The error handling and debugging is frankly infuriating in the iOS simulator, but you can some useful error data by wrapping code in try and catch blocks and interacting with the error object, like thus:

+    try
+      # Some code that's crashing
+      5/0
+    catch err
+      # Do some stuff with the error object
+      console.log err.stack
+      window.err = err